wavefrontHQ/docs/pages/doc/integrations_new_changed_2021.md

 * Pivotal Cloud Foundry:
   * Fixed charts in the **PCF: MySQL** dashboard.
   * Added the **VMware Tanzu Application Services** tile to the Pivotal Cloud Foundry integration.
-* Istio -- Deprecated the VMware Operations for Applications Istio adapter and added support to monitor Istio 1.8.
+* Istio -- Deprecated the Tanzu Observability Istio adapter and added support to monitor Istio 1.8.
 * Jaeger -- Updates to the integration setup instructions to send data to the Wavefront proxy through gRPC.
 * HipChat -- Removed the HipChat integration.
 * OpenTelemetry -- Updates to the integration setup instructions.